 • Abort login for users with locked passwords - /usr/libexec/security-misc/pam-abort-on-locked-password.

-• Logging into the root account from a virtual, serial, whatnot console is prevented by shipping an existing and empty /etc/securetty file (deletion of /etc/securetty has a different effect).
+• Logging into the root account from a virtual, serial, or other console is prevented by shipping an existing and empty /etc/securetty file (deletion of /etc/securetty has a different effect).

-In new Kicksecure builds, root account will be locked by package dist-base-files.
+In new Kicksecure builds, the root account will be locked by package dist-base-files.

 See:

 However, a locked root password will break rescue and emergency shell.
 Therefore, this package enables passwordless rescue and emergency shell.
-This is the same solution that Debian will likely adapt for Debian installer: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=802211
+This is the same solution that Debian will likely adopt for the Debian installer: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=802211

 See: